Optimizing Inventory Placement for a Downstream Online Matching Problem

 \section{Introduction}

 \linespread{\linespace}\selectfont{}

-{ The supply chain of an e-commerce retailer is a large and complicated system whose overall operation results from an extensive stream of interdependent decisions.
+The supply chain of an e-commerce retailer is a large and complicated system whose overall operation results from an extensive stream of interdependent decisions.
 These decisions range all the way from long-term strategic decisions, including network design and sourcing, to mid-term tactical decisions, including inventory replenishment and placement, to real-time operational decisions, including order fulfillment and last-mile delivery \citep{chen2021item}.
-Clearly, the optimality of upstream decisions depends on how downstream decisions will be made.
-However, jointly optimizing the different stages is computationally difficult, and moreover, the sheer size of modern tech companies inevitably leads to a hierarchical structure where each decision is controlled by a separate team.
-Therefore, a common approach for upstream teams is to abstractly model the downstream dynamics, or make simplifying assumptions on how downstream teams will behave.
-The ideal way for teams to coordinate, and communicate updates in their algorithm so that other teams can adjust accordingly, is a fascinating problem for both theory and practice. }
+The optimality of upstream decisions depends on how downstream decisions will be made, and vice-versa.
+However, jointly optimizing different stages is computationally and practically difficult \citep{vanryzin2024consensus,maggiar2024consensus}.
+Therefore, a common approach for making upstream decisions is to abstractly model the downstream dynamics, or make simplifying assumptions on how downstream decisions will be made.